 Students follow the 9-1 AQA specification.
 This relevant and interesting course will include:

 Paper 1: Living with the physical environment (Natural hazards, Physical landscapes in the UK and the Living world).

 Paper 2: Challenges in the human environment (Urban issues and challenges, The changing economic world and The challenge of resource management).

 Paper 3: Geographical applications (Issue Evaluation based on a booklet of information that students study, and Fieldwork skills).
 All students are expected to carry out both human and physical fieldwork.

 Papers 1 and 2 are 1 hour 30 minutes each, both are worth 35% of the final grade.
 Paper 3 is 1 hour long and is worth 30% of the final grade.
 There is no coursework or controlled assessment.

 Students enjoy learning in an engaging environment where their curiosity regarding the complex interconnections in the world is allowed to develop.
 Students are expected to show initiative by independently researching geographical events.
-Students get the opportunity to go the Cranedale Centre in the Yorkshire Wolds to carry out first hand investigations into the changing character of Scarborough, contrasting drainage basins in the N.Y.Moors and evaluating the impact of management strategies to coastal erosion along the Holderness coast.
+Students get the opportunity to go the Cranedale Centre in the Yorkshire Wolds for a three day residential fieldtrip to carry out first hand investigations into the changing character of Scarborough, contrasting drainage basins in the N.Y.Moors and evaluating the impact of management strategies to coastal erosion along the Holderness coast.
+Students complete a further day fieldtrip to reinforce their knowledge of coastal processes.
 Students also get the opportunity to go to Iceland with Discover the World where fieldwork is carried out about tectonic forces, the impacts of volcanic activity, geothermal energy, glaciers and tourism.
 Many students become passionate geographers and further their geographical studies at university and many students have progressed on to having careers inspired by their geographical experiences.